Understanding Your Business

 Come meet our team.
 Click the links to find out more about us and how we can help you:

-Kasey Templer, partner based in Invercargill leads our family team
+Kasey Templer, Partner leads our family team

-Shauna Nicol senior associate based in Invercargill
+Shauna Nicol Senior Associate based in our Invercargill Office

 Here at AWS Legal we are becoming increasingly concerned with the number of our clients who are inadvertantly finding themselves in breach of current Employment Law.
 The law is changing so fast that it’s hard for everyone to keep abreast of all the latest developments.